 Healthy Living/Wellness February 4, 2017

-A new study reveals that obese couples may have more difficulty conceiving when compared to their leaner counterparts.
+A new study has revealed that obese couples may have more difficulty conceiving when compared with their leaner counterparts.
 The findings reveal that body composition plays a pivotal role in conception.

 Healthy Living/Wellness February 4, 2017

 France has banned unlimited refills of sodas and sugary drinks in restaurants and other fast food places, in accordance with the WHO's recommendations.
 It remains to be seen if the U.S. government implements a similar measure to counter obesity.